shinsa82/pycheck/docs/quickstart.md

         self.parse_tree = self.parse(self.type_str)
 ```

-`RefType.gen_code()` generates a Python code (at the point of writing, it is string) where safety of its execution is equiavlent to well-typedness of the original term.
+`code_gen()` generates a Python code (at the point of writing, it is string) where safety of its execution is equiavlent to well-typedness of the original term.